dassschaf/nextcontrol/readme.md

     - records
 - run with `node .`

-To add admins in TM2020 you currently need to figure out logins manually, for example by opening the editor and saving a track and copy/remember it from the overview screen shown when saving.
+To add admins in TM2020 you currently need to figure out logins manually.
+The easiest way to do so is with [trackmania.io](https://trackmania.io/#/players).

 ### Usage
 A chat commands list can be found in `/commands.md`.